 Once the reigning capital of Japan, Kyoto is steeped in historical facts and figures.
 It’s become an intriguing blend of new urbanity mixed with traditional values, which is fantastic for a traveler to this opulent city.
 Here, we have selected our favorite Kyoto must-dos for the ultimate vacation in the ancient city.

 COCKTAILS AT ACE CAFÉ

 Evening drinks in this vibrant city are welcomed, and none more so that at Ace Café.
-Sitting high on the 10th floor of an office building it rewards guests with spectacular views over the twinkling metropolis.
+Sitting high on the 10th floor of an office building it rewards guests with spectacular views over the twinkling subwaypolis.
 With 3 glass walls and an extensive cocktail list you’ll feel like you’ve found a gem in the city.
 Laid back music and ambient lighting is oh-so inviting and once the sun sets the young crowd descend, all wanting to catch up after a day’s work.

 A SLICE OF ZEN AT AN ONSEN

 Hot springs are appealing to everyone and none are more inviting than an authentic Japanese Onsen.
 Dotted around the city of Kyoto, spending time at these blissful springs is an age old Japanese tradition that still remains high on locals to-do-lists today.
 Each Onsen is different, however we love Funaoka Onsen located on Kuramaguchi-dōri, Kyoto, which boasts an outdoor bath, a sauna, a cypress-wood tub, a herbal bath and a few more to tempt you into the waters.
 Several of the Onsens offer a range of spa treatments, like the Shirodhara massage, where warm oil is poured over your forehead.
 It brings physical and emotional balance by rejuvenating the spirit.Read more